1iveowl/SSDP.UPnP.PCL/README.md

 This project is based on [SocketLite.PCL](https://github.com/1iveowl/SocketLite.PCL) for cross platform TCP sockets support, that uses the "Bait and Switch" pattern.
 To read about "Bait and Switch" I can recoomend reading this great short blog post: [The Bait and Switch PCL Trick](http://log.paulbetts.org/the-bait-and-switch-pcl-trick/).

+## Version 6.0
+In this version large parts of this library was improved for much higher reliability and stability.
+This also introduced some breaking changes.
+It is strong encouraged to adapt this version over previous versions.

 ## Version 5.0
 Moved from .NET Standard 1.3 to .NET Standard 2.0.
 IF you need to use this library in projects that does not support .NET Standard 2.0 then use an earlier version if this library.